2lag/GauganBot/readme.md

 Instagram Bot coded using InstaBot with Python
  - https://adw0rd.github.io/instagrapi/

-Most recent edit : 4/13/22
+Most recent edit : 7/10/22

 #### Update : ALL THE PHOTOS ARE FINISHED GENERATING!!!
-TIME TO CODE!
+STILL WORKING ON CODE!